samuelyoo/Budget-Trackers/README.md

 This application is deployed with heroku. try link below.

 Budget-tracker: [Heroku](https://murmuring-peak-79291.herokuapp.com/)
-* The app is running very slow on heroku

 ## Usage

-When user click the 'get started', then the page will move to a note page.
-When user input data on the textareas and a save button will show up, if click the save button. the data will saved and listed at the side bar, and can be deleted with a click.

-demonstration will shown at below on youtube
+When user insert the fund information, and user can choose add / subtract funds.
+When user click the button, input fund data will add or subtract, and the fund infomation will show up on the table and graph.
+Since it is PWA app, inputed data will remain when web on offline and will save inputs from offline, and it will update when web app turn to online.

 ## Sample